ritz139/Delta-Project/README.md

 # Delta-Project

-This is a chatting web application made using PHP, Ajax and Jquery
+This is a chatting web application made using PHP and Ajax

 First open mysql in your terminal.
 Then run "source db.sql" inside mysql.
 Move all the "*.php" files to /var/www/html/